Office of Undersecretary, President's Board of Advisors on Historically Black Colleges and Universities, U.S. Department of Education.

 Start Supplemental Information

-The PBA shall advise the President in the following areas: (i) Improving the identity, visibility, and distinctive capabilities and overall competitiveness of HBCUs; (ii) engaging the philanthropic, business, government, military, homeland-security, and education communities in a national dialogue regarding new HBCU programs and initiatives; (iii) improving the ability of HBCUs to remain fiscally secure institutions that can assist the nation in reaching its goal of having the highest proportion of college graduates by 2020; (iv) elevating the public awareness of HBCUs; and (v) encouraging public-private investments in HBCUs.
+The PBA shall advise the President, through the Initiative, on all matters pertaining to strengthening the educational capacity of HBCUs, in particular, in the following areas: (i) Improving the identity, visibility, and distinctive capabilities and overall competitiveness of HBCUs; (ii) engaging the philanthropic, business, government, military, homeland-security, and education communities in a national dialogue regarding new HBCU programs and initiatives; (iii) improving the ability of HBCUs to remain fiscally secure institutions that can assist the nation in reaching its goal of having the highest proportion of college graduates by 2020; (iv) elevating the public awareness of HBCUs; and (v) encouraging public-private investments in HBCUs.

-Members of the public who wish to attend the meeting in person must submit an RSVP by email to the firstname.lastname@example.org mailbox.
-RSVPs must be received by close of business on June 11, 2019.
-In the subject line of the email, insert “Meeting RSVP: President's Board of Advisors on Historically Black Colleges and Universities.”
-The email must include the name(s), title, organization/affiliation, mailing address, email address, and telephone number, of the person(s) requesting to attend.
+Members of the public who wish to attend the webinar meeting must follow the instructions noted below.
+RSVPs must be received by 5 p.m. on September 21, 2020.
+A RSVP should include the name(s), title, organization/affiliation, and email address, of the person(s) requesting to attend.

 Access to Records of the Meeting: The Department will post the official transcript of the meeting on the PBA website 90 days after the meeting at www.ed.gov.
-Pursuant to the Federal Advisory Committee Act (FACA), the public may also inspect the materials at 400 Maryland Avenue SW, Washington, DC, by emailing firstname.lastname@example.org or by calling (202) 453-5634 to schedule an appointment.
+Pursuant to FACA, the public may also inspect the materials at 400 Maryland Avenue SW, Washington, DC, by emailing firstname.lastname@example.org or by calling (202) 453-5634 to schedule an appointment.

-Reasonable Accommodations: The meeting site is accessible to individuals with disabilities.
-If you will need an auxiliary aid or service to participate in the meeting (e.g., interpreting service, assistive listening device, or materials in an alternate format), notify the contact person listed in this notice by June 6, 2019.
+Reasonable Accommodations: The webinar meeting is accessible to individuals with disabilities.
+If you will need an auxiliary aid or service to participate in the meeting (e.g., interpreting service, assistive listening device, or materials in an alternate format), notify the contact person listed in FOR FURTHER INFORMATION CONTACT section of this notice by September 6, 2020.
 We will attempt to meet all requests received by the due date, we may not be able to make available the requested auxiliary aid or service because of insufficient time to arrange it.

 Electronic Access to this Document: The official version of this document is the document published in the Federal Register.
 Free internet access to the official edition of the Federal Register and the Code of Federal Regulations is available via the Federal Digital System at: www.gpo.gov/fdsys.
 At this site you can view this document, as well as all other documents of this Department published in the Federal Register, in text or Adobe Portable Document Format (PDF).
 To use PDF, you must have Adobe Acrobat Reader, which is available free at the site.